lidofinance/lido-dao/docs/protocol-levers.md

 * Accessor: `getFee() returns (uint16)`

-The fee is taken on staking rewards and distributed between the treasury, the insurance fund, and staking providers.
+The fee is taken on staking rewards and distributed between the treasury, the insurance fund, and node operators.

 ### Fee distribution

-Controls how the fee is distributed between the treasury, the insurance fund, and staking providers.
+Controls how the fee is distributed between the treasury, the insurance fund, and node operators.
 Each fee component is in basis points; the sum of all components must add up to 1 (`10000` basis points).

 * Mutator: `setFeeDistribution(uint16 treasury, uint16 insurance, uint16 sps)`